Razaib-Tariq/DeepMoireFake/README.md

 ### Dataset:

 Currently, we have uploaded samples.
 However, we plan on making the complete dataset available once the publication has been accepted.
+Meanwhile please visit the DOI Link: [DOI](https://doi.org/10.5281/zenodo.14885421)

 ### Download: